subscribe: Posts | Comments

 Demographics don’t alter this conclusion either.
 “While we do see differences in attachment among different demographic groups, demographics generally are not the strongest drivers of attachment.
 In almost every community, we found that a resident’s perceptions of the [community's aesthetics] are more strongly linked to their level of community attachment than to that person’s age, ethnicity, work status, etc.”

-“The arts are well known for their entertainment value and for enhancing a community’s quality of life,” concludes Lydia Black, Executive Director of the Lee County Alliance for the Arts.
-“This study provides a persuasive argument, and the statistical data, to prove that the arts are also significant economic drivers, which enhance our community’s overall health and vitality.”
+“The arts are well known for their entertainment value and for enhancing a community’s quality of life,” said then-Lee County Alliance for the Arts Executive Director Lydia Black at the time the report first came out.
+“This study provides a persuasive argument, and the statistical data, to prove that the arts are also significant economic drivers, which enhance our community’s overall health and vitality.
+[It] attests to the vitality of arts as they relate to the economic well-being of our county.”

 The study provides much-needed statistical support for a claim universally made by arts organizations and public art programs around the country.
 Arts and cultural events prompt cultural tourism.
 They draw visitors.
 In fact, more than half (55.4%) of all nonresidents visiting Lee County for an art or cultural event came specifically to attend that event.
 While most arts and cultural events are day trip destinations, the study reveals that more than 10 percent of those coming from out of town stayed the night, spending money on lodging, meals and fuel incident to their trip.
 Also of significance, researchers discovered that if the event had not occurred in Lee County, 52.5% of our local residents would have traveled to another county in order to attend a similar art or cultural experience.